 How to make vegan pea soup

-- Step 1 - Sauté some onions and garlic
+- Sauté onions and garlic in a large pot.

-- Step 2 - Add a bag of still frozen peas and some veggie broth or water and simmer until the peas have defrosted.
+- Add a bag of still frozen peas and some veggie broth and simmer until the peas have defrosted.

 How to serve